 The synthetic designer drug 25i—one of the nicknames for 25i-NBOMe and related substances—was developed as recently as 2003 at the Free University of Berlin as a method of mapping areas of the brain.
-Since its invention, however, 25i and other intoxicants derived from its base chemical have been recreated in clandestine laboratories and sold illicitly to the public for nonmedical abuse.
+Since its invention, however, 25i and other intoxicants derived from its base chemical have been recreated in clandestine laboratories and sold illicitly to the public for nonmedical misuse.

 In fact, 25i has proven deadly for so many people that the Drug Enforcement Administration (DEA) classified the substance a Schedule I drug.
 This is the most restricted class of drugs, according to the Controlled Substances Act (CSA), including a list of intoxicants the federal government has deemed dangerous and addictive, with no medical use.

-The effects of 25i can last for 6-10 hours when taken under the tongue or dissolved against the cheek.
+25i effects can last for 6-10 hours when taken under the tongue or dissolved against the cheek.
 When snorted, the substance’s effects last for 4-6 hours.
-Again, though, 25i is a new synthetic drug with unpredictable effects, and some doses have reportedly lasted as long as 12 hours.
+Again, 25i is a new synthetic drug with unpredictable effects, and some doses have reportedly lasted as long as 12 hours.